jbreckmckye/nortis/blog/README.md

 ![Notronimos](notronimos.png)

-At native resolution the effect is less clear, but it still feels nice and chunky:
+At 1x native resolution the effect would be less clear, but it still looks nice and chunky:

 ![Native resolution](notronimos-1x.png)

 In the first prototype of my game I implemented a full naive rotation system, that would actually flip the block 90 degrees on a centre point.
-It turns out that isn't actually a very good system, because it causes the blocks to 'wobble', shifting up and down as they rotate:
+It turns out that isn't actually a great approach, because it causes the blocks to 'wobble', shifting up and down as they rotate:

 ![Wobble wobble](wobble.png)

-Instead, the rotations are hardcoded to be 'nice' instead of geometrically accurate.
-A Tetronimo is a grid of 4x4 and each cell can be filled or unfilled.
+Instead, the rotations are hardcoded to be 'nice' instead of 'accurate'.
+A Tetronimo is a grid of 4x4 cells, and each cell can be filled or unfilled.
 There are 4 rotations.
-Therefore: rotations can just be arrays of four 16-bit
+Therefore: rotations can just be arrays of four 16-bit numbers.
+Which looks like this:
-numbers:

 ```c
 typedef int16_t ShapeBits;